Israelrex9/Israelrex9/README.md

 - 🌱 I’m currently learning Javascript and its libraries
 - 💞️ I’m looking to collaborate on web3 tech projects
 - 📫 How to reach me; email at israel06.rex@gmail.com
+- 🚀 Visit my page to know more, https://israelrex.com

 <!---
 Israelrex9/Israelrex9 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.